akuppan1/Module-2-Project/README.md

 The original dataset can be found at: <https://raw.githubusercontent.com/learn-co-students/dsc-mod-2-project-v2-1-onl01-dtsc-pt-052620/master/kc_house_data.csv>.

 ### 2. Scrubbing & Exploring Data
-From the original data, certain features were retained, modified, added, and removed.
+Outliers with a z-score over 3 were removed from  'price', 'bedrooms', 'bathrooms','sqft_living', 'grade'.

-#### Created
+From the original data a Box-Cox transformation was performed on 'price', 'sqft_living', 'sqft_lot', 'sqft_above', and 'sqft_basement'.

-The following features were eliminated:
+Some features were eliminated.
 | Feature     | Reason for Elimination |
 |:---------   | :-----------|
 | data | There are only two years represented in this data set. |